Florida Gov. Ron DeSantis (R) dropped out of the running for the 2024 Republican presidential nomination on January 21, 2024.

 As a general theme, DeSantis seems to support the right of states to set their own cannabis policies, even if he personally draws the line at medical marijuana and finds the plant’s smell “putrid.”

-DeSantis is one candidate in a growing pool of GOP presidential hopefuls whose views on cannabis policy vary significantly.
-His competitors for the Republican nomination include former President Donald Trump, U.S. Sen. Tim Scott (R-SC), former Arkansas Gov. Asa Hutchinson (R), former South Carolina Gov. Nikki Haley (R), South Dakota Gov. Doug Burgum (R) and former Rep. Will Hurd (R-TX).
+DeSantis was one candidate in a growing pool of GOP presidential hopefuls whose views on cannabis policy vary significantly.
+His competitors for the Republican nomination included former President Donald Trump and former South Carolina Gov. Nikki Haley (R).

 Here’s where Republican presidential candidate Ron DeSantis stands on marijuana: